ibis-hdl/compiler/Readme.md

 - **FixMe**: Before main's init() there is no text style/color functionality even in the stacktrace_{gdb,boost} functions.

+- exceptions can leave ibis frontend, encapsulate inside try/catch block.
+No problem nowadays since it isn't functional.

+- X3's error_handler, on_{error,success}_base classes: The original x3::error_handler
+  is/was always a diagnostic message handler only.
+  This days, the tagging task is done using the on_success_base respectively by the position_cache class - rename to success_handler.
+The on_error_base performs the expectation handling - rename to error_handler.
+Hence, rename the old error_handler to message_{handler, engine, ..) since this is the task.
+  Since the parser, syntax, etc. error handling isn't completed we will move these task to the future if the things get more clearly.

-- position_cache got interesting warnings by compiling with `-Weverything` regards to `.line_number()` and `.get_line_start`: Investigate!
+- position_cache got warnings by compiling with `-Weverything` regards to `.line_number()` and `.get_line_start`: IIRC deduction guide, Investigate!

 - Simplify formatting output using [fmtlib/fmt](https://github.com/fmtlib/fmt),
   which supports color output; related to C++20 std::format support

-- Get clang-format working again.
-By The Way, check clang-format style for enhancements, so that we get rid off the '// 'clang-format {off|on}' pragmas.

 - Write git hooks for checking using clang-{tidy,format} et al. Note, that not everywhere clang-format may be installed.
+The git hooks should capture
+  - PCH with and without, declarations are hidden in the PCH headers, so if one isn't using PCH it results into compile errors.
+  - release and debug mode, later one triggers more tests, even using MS compiler.
+  - and of course, Linux and Windows, Clang, GNU C++ and MS VC.

 - AST printer: move ast_printer into ast_walker, printer breaks down into simple class like ast_stats.